Adamm00/IPSet_ASUS/README.md

 - `firewall ban domain example.com` - Resolve a domain and ban its current public IPv4 addresses.
 - `firewall ban country pk cn sa` - Replace the current country bans with the known IPv4 ranges assigned to the supplied two-letter country codes.
 - `firewall ban asn AS123456` - Download and ban the IPv4 ranges announced by an ASN.
-- `firewall unban ip 8.8.8.8` - Remove an IPv4 address from the blacklist.
+- `firewall unban ip 8.8.8.8 1.1.1.1` - Remove one or more IPv4 addresses from the blacklist.
-- `firewall unban range 8.8.8.0/24` - Remove an exact CIDR range from the range blacklist.
+- `firewall unban range 8.8.8.0/24 1.1.1.0/24` - Remove one or more exact CIDR ranges from the range blacklist.
 - `firewall unban domain example.com` - Resolve a domain and unban its current IPv4 addresses.
 - `firewall unban comment "Apples"` - Remove blacklist entries whose comments contain the supplied text.
 - `firewall unban country` - Remove all entries created by country blocking.